 Els de Graauw (PhD in Political Science, UC Berkeley) is Associate Professor at Baruch College, the City University of New York, with an appointment in the Department of Political Science and teaching responsibilities also in the Austin W. Marxe School of Public and International Affairs.
+She also is the Acting Director of the M.A.
+Program in International Migration Studies at the CUNY Graduate Center.
 Her research centers on the nexus of immigration and integration, civil society organizations, urban and regional politics, and public policy.
 Her award-winning book Making Immigrant Rights Real: Nonprofits and the Politics of Integration in San Francisco (Cornell University Press, 2016) analyzes the role of nonprofit organizations in advocating immigrant integration policies in San Francisco, with a focus on immigrant language access, labor rights, and municipal ID cards.
 She has under way a comparative study of city and state immigrant affairs offices in the United States and a study of immigrant organizations in New York City.
 Her research appears in the Journal of Migration and Human Security, Politics, Groups and Identities, Journal of Ethnic and Migration Studies, WorkingUSA, Politics & Society, American Journal of Sociology, Daedalus, Annual Review of Political Science, Hérodote, and various edited volumes.

 Shannon Gleeson (PhD in Sociology and Demography, UC Berkeley) is Associate Professor of Labor Relations, Law & History at the Cornell University School of Industrial and Labor Relations.
 She was previously on the faculty of the Latin American & Latino Studies Department at the University of California, Santa Cruz.
 Her books include Precarious Claims: The Promise and Failure of Workplace Protections in the United States (University of California Press, 2016), The Nation and Its Peoples: Citizens, Denizens, Migrants (Routledge, 2014, edited with John Park), and Conflicting Commitments: The Politics of Enforcing Immigrant Worker Rights in San Jose and Houston (Cornell University Press, 2012).
 Her current collaborative projects also include a study of consular advocacy for immigrant workers (with Xóchitl Bada, University of Illinois-Chicago) and an investigation into the effects of temporary immigration status on worker legal mobilization (with Kate Griffith, Cornell University).

-Siqi Tu is a doctoral student in Sociology at the Graduate Center, the City University of New York.
+Siqi Tu is a PhD candidate in Sociology at the Graduate Center, City University of New York.
 She earned a BA degree in Sociology from Fudan University (China) and a MA degree in Sociology from Columbia University.
-Her work focuses on the areas of urban sociology, immigration, education, and inequality.
+Her work focuses on the areas of urban sociology, immigration, education, elites, and contemporary Chinese societies.
 Siqi was born and raised in Shanghai, China and moved to New York City in 2012.
-She developed her interest in immigration and urban neighborhoods as an observer of diverse communities in different metropolitan areas.
-She is currently working with two colleagues on an experimental study on the effect of emotional priming on public opinion towards undocumented immigrants.
-Siqi is also researching the lived experiences of Chinese families who have “outsourced” secondary education to the United States in the context of international migration, elite education, and social stratification in contemporary China.
-She has been teaching undergraduate Sociology courses at Brooklyn College since fall 2014.
+She developed her interest in immigration and urban neighborhoods as a keen observer of diverse communities in different metropolitan areas.
+Her dissertation, "Destination Diploma: How Chinese Upper-Middle Class Families 'Outsource' Secondary Education to the United States", investigates why and how Chinese upper-middle-class families make decisions to send their children to the Unites States to attend private high schools, some as young as 14 years of age, and it analyzes the lived experiences of the students of this "parachute-generation".
+She has taught sociology at Brooklyn College since 2014, and she is currently a Writing Fellow at Kingsborough Community College.
 Siqi has worked on the DACA project since fall 2015.

 Jenny Coronel works at the New York State Office for New Americans.
 She received her MPA degree from the Marxe School of Public and International Affairs in 2016 and her BA degree from Williams College in 2010, with a major in History, concentrations in International Relations and Latino Studies, and a French certificate.
 She has conducted independent research on North African migration in Marseilles, France and graduated from the School for International Training’s Migration Studies Program in Rabat, Morocco.
 She served as a Community Building and Organizing AmeriCorps VISTA Volunteer, was an English Teaching Assistant at Nevsehir University in central Turkey through the Fulbright Program, and has over three years of experience in real estate development, community development, and the nonprofit sector.
 She speaks Spanish and French and dabbles in Turkish.
 Jenny worked on the DACA project during the 2015-16 academic year.